 Why use a member of The Gardeners Guild?

-1. Gardeners must prove that they have at least one horticultural qualification at Level 2 or above before being accepted as a
+1. Gardeners must prove that they have at least one regulated (officially recognised) horticultural qualification equal to Ofqual Level 2 'Certificate' or above before being accepted as a member.
+They must also be an owner of the business they represent.

 2. A good gardener should be easy to contact.
-You can find a local gardener by searching our Member Register - a free to use online directory of qualified gardeners.
-Ours is the only database of qualified gardeners in the UK.
+You can find a local gardener by searching our Member Register - a free to use online directory of qualified gardeners throughout the UK.
 You can use it to find Maintenance Gardeners (Contractors) and Garden Consultants.
 Consultant members can be easily identified as they abbreviate their membership with the letters CMTGG after their name.

 3. Members are required to abide by our terms and conditions of membership.